bobdenotter/twig-preso/app/extensions/SimpleForms/readme.md

  - `message_technical: ...` - The message to display when there's a technical error preventing the sending of the email.
     Most likely this is caused because Swiftmailer can't send the email.
 Check the Swiftmailer settings in the global `config.yml` if this message is shown.
+ - `redirect_on_ok: ...` - Instead of simply displaying a message when the form is 'OK', you can also redirect to a different page on the site, for a more extended message after submitting the form.
+The value should be a `contenttype/id` or `contenttype/slug` pair.
+For example: `entry/1` or `page/thank-you`.
  - `button_text: Send` - Default text on the 'send' button in the forms.
  - `recipient_cc_email: info@example.com` - Use this value to set a global cc email address, this email address will receive a copy of all emails sent with simpleforms.